 It’s essential that you implement frequency caps based on data analysis to control how often your users are engaged.
 This ensures that your push notifications are always deemed valuable to your users.

 6. Satisfied users can help your app grow

 While there are many other ways automation can help your overall marketing strategy, these best practices are examples of the variety of methods available to marketers.
 Every example can be set up to run autonomously, freeing the marketer from manual tasks.
-With more time to invest in analysis and optimization, automation is a powerful tool that can help you reach your most ambitious targets.
+With more time to invest in analysis and optimization, automation features such as Adjust’s Control Center can help you reach your most ambitious targets.